Alro10/twitter-sentiment-live/README.md

 ```
 - Run on webserver.
 - Run inside docker containers.
-- Use other approaches for sentiment analysis, such as SVM, CNN, LSTM, etc. But we will need a database in Portuguese for training the algorithm, I didn't find a good database.
+- Use other approaches for sentiment analysis, such as CNN, LSTM, etc. But we will need a database in Portuguese for training the algorithm, I didn't find a good database.